rovenelabanga001/phase-1-javascript-project-mode/README.md

 Before starting, make sure you have the following:

 - A modern web browser (Chrome, Firefox, Edge, etc.).
-- A free account on [JSONBin.io](https://jsonbin.io) to create a bin for storing your transactions.
 - A basic understanding of JavaScript and APIs.

 ### Setup